 Many people have tried to claim catcalling is the woman’s fault.
 Saying that she ”provokes” the men by wearing revealing clothes or presenting herself in a way that makes men think its “okay to harass her sexually.”

 I say that’s ridiculous; studies have been done that prove women wearing all types of clothing are catcalled.
 Also, showing skin isn’t an invitation to be harassed or anything to be ashamed about.

 What I don’t understand is, at what point in life do men start believing it’s okay to make lewd and inappropriate comments at women?
 Was it in school when they learned that a girl’s skin was a ”distraction” to them, or was it the constant sexualization of women that is all around us?

-Regardless, it is it’s time to stop.
+Regardless, it is time to stop.
 Let’s focus on making the world a place where women don’t have to fear riding the bus or walking down the street.
 Let’s teach today’s youth that sexual harassment isn’t funny and isn’t playful.
 Let’s stop catcalling.